michjnich/michjnich.github.io_v1_mkdocs/docs/blog.md

 # Blog Posts
 ???+ "LinkedIn"
     * [x] [What to do with your legacy monolith](https://www.linkedin.com/pulse/what-do-your-legacy-monolith-michael-nicholson)
     * [x] [Remote working is not a zero-sum game!](https://www.linkedin.com/pulse/remote-working-zero-sum-game-michael-nicholson/)

+*Note that the stddev.tech posts are currently unavailable.
+Once I have a new site up and running I will fix these links and old posts will be restored*
 ???+ "[StdDev.tech](https://www.stddev.tech)"
     * [x] [Django tests with GitLab CI & pytest](https://www.stddev.tech/django-tests-with-gitlab-ci-postgres/)
     * [x] [GitLab coverage badge with pytest](https://www.stddev.tech/gitlab-coverage-badge-with-pytest/)